Немно́го о языке́ 6.4 Кто така́я Снегу́рочка?

 Упражне́ние 3.
 Listening Exercise

-Listen and choose the day and month that you hear.
-Note that when expressed in numbers, Russians write the day first and the month second.
+Listen and type in the day and the month that you hear as digits.
+Note that when expressed in digits, Russians write the day first and the month second and with a period rather than a / sign (e.g. April 1 = 01.04).

 Telling Age